sharifuddin707/BeliBijak/README.md

 ## App Architecture

  - React Native Frontend + Express Backend + NodeJs + Cloud Firebase Database
+ - Deployed on Render

- NOTE IMPORTANT!!!: If you did not see any displayed data in the Home screen, it means the backend is not on.
-Start the Backend Server first, follow the ## Running the app.
+ NOTE IMPORTANT!!!: If you did not see any displayed data in the Home screen, it means the backend is not loaded yet due to Render's low computing power (I chose the free version).
+Please wait abit.

 ## Update from previous Assignment 2

  - I moved the Profile and Setting buttons to the navigation tabs
  - Connected the Frontend React Native app to the express backend which will handle all the requests
  - Connected my backend to my Cloud Firebase Database.
 (So my app will need internet connection to retrieved the data)
+ - Needed to add GOOGLE_SERVICE_ACCOUNT_KEY that contains my Firebase's credentials in Render's Environment Variable so that the Cloud Database Firebase can communicate with my App's backend.
  - Added CRUD so I can alter the data from the Firebase Database via the express backend requests
- - Frontend will be using port [localhost:8081](http://localhost:8081/)
+ - Frontend will be using URL [BeliBijak Frontend](https://belibijak.onrender.com/)
- - Express backend will be using port [localhost:3000](http://localhost:3000/stores)
+ - Express backend will be using URL [BeliBijak Frontend](https://belibijak-1.onrender.com)
  - Added CORS to handle the permission errors from the browser when retrieving data from database
+ - Added a Dark Mode feature in the settings

 ## Running the app